 We believe that economic injustice is intertwined with social and racial injustice and that they need to be tackled in tandem to ensure that everyone can live a life of freedom and dignity.

 To make sure our work meets the needs of activists and movements, we are conducting a Europe-wide consultation in the first half of 2022 to identify priorities for developing litigation projects.

-We will explore priorities for social protection in Europe on 7-8 June, with 16 participants from grassroots movements and those directly working with communities.
-If you would like to join, please do not hesitate to get in touch.
-You can also share your input by filling out this brief survey.
+We explored priorities for social protection in Europe on 7-8 June, with 16 participants from grassroots movements and those directly working with communities.
+You can read about the gathering and the opportunities for action identified on our blog.

 We approach all themes through an intersectional lens, centring how a person’s social or political identity and personal characteristics can combine to create different modes of discrimination, exclusion, and oppression.
 We will consider issues across both digital and non-digital space.

 The input from the roundtables will be combined with input received through a survey we conducted between October 2021-May 2022, individual conversations, and desk research.
 We will publish the combined findings and share these back with communities in the fall of 2022.